Philadelphia Head-On Collision Lawyer

 How Long Do I Have to File a Lawsuit After a Head-On Collision in Pennsylvania?

-In Pennsylvania, the statute of limitations for a wrongful death case is two years from the date of death.
+In Pennsylvania, the statute of limitations for a personal injury case is two years from the date of the accident or injury.
 That said, when it comes to a fatal accident, time is of the essence.
 While you generally have two years to file a lawsuit, it is still best to speak with a lawyer as soon as possible.

 Wrongful death lawyers work with you long before the filing of a lawsuit.
 For example, critical evidence can be lost or destroyed in the days and weeks following a fatal accident.
 A lawyer can help ensure this evidence is retained and prepared for use in proving your claim.